-Yes, certain work injuries can be treated via telemedicine.
-Of course, this does not apply to all injuries, for example those requiring emergency medical treatment or surgery.
+Yes, physicians can treat certain work injuries via telemedicine.
+Of course, this does not apply to all injuries, for example, those requiring emergency medical treatment or surgery.
 However, for many non-emergency work-related injuries, telemedicine appointments can be conducted online.

 If you would like to schedule a telemedicine appointment for a work injury, you can do so at Workers-Compensation-Doctors.com.
-For doctors who accept telemedicine appointments, there is a separate button on their profile, allowing you to schedule an appointment online, instead of an in-office visit.
+There is a separate button on their profile for doctors who accept telemedicine appointments, allowing you to schedule an appointment online instead of an in-office visit.

 The cost of a telemedicine appointment will depend on the doctor's office.
 The fee, however, is usually paid for by the insurance carrier or employer.
 It is important to check with your insurance company to see if they cover telehealth appointments.